swe-bench/sb-cli/docs/authentication.md

 ```

 For permanent setup, add this line to your shell's configuration file (`.bashrc`, `.zshrc`, etc.).

+!!! note
+    You can test that your key is working with `sb-cli get-quotas`

 ### 2. Command Line Option